Jumia/techblog/_posts/2018-09-17-not-your-kind-of-automation.md

 Oh no, another post about automation?
 Well, kinda.

-When we talk about automation on our industry we first think about deploys, continuous integration, delivery and so on.
+When we talk about automation in our industry we first think about deploys, continuous integration, delivery and so on.
 But, I won’t be talking about that today, it’s, let’s say, another level, important part of it.
 How many times you’ve done a very boring repetitive task that takes your attention for quite some time and you get frustrated by not having time for doing the cool stuff?

 …